RamonJWS/Restaurant_Review_NLP/README.md

 ## Approach

 The data was imbalanced with the majority of the data being positive reviews.
 To prevent bias in the model I used SMOTE to synthesize more negative reviews, thus balancing the data classes.
-I compared the performance of three machine learning algorithms (Naive Bayes Multinomial, Logistic Regression, and Random Forests) and found that the logistic regression gave the highest overall accuracy.
+To analysis the text I used a TF-IDF Vectorizer, paired with a text pre-processing script to remove stop words and punctuation.
+I compared the performance of three machine learning algorithms (Naive Bayes Multinomial, Logistic Regression, and Random Forests) and performed parameter tuning on each to maximise performance.

 ## Results